Kindergarten Thru Fifth Grade Resource Classes

 Physical Education classes begin with stretching and calisthenics warm-up in the classroom before running practice begins outside (weather permitting).
 The remainder of PE class is used to teach a variety of sports units including: football, basketball, soccer, kickball, volleyball, and other playground games.
 These activities are designed to improve cardiovascular health, teach teamwork, increase flexibility, and coordination skills.

-The students in first to fifth grade have a weekly half hour library class.
+The students in kindergarten to fifth grade have a weekly half hour library class.
 These classes will focus on helping the students to select books for both pleasure reading and school assignments.
 Topics will include literary genres, Dewey decimal system, using the online catalog, Caldecott and Newbery Award winners, favorite children's authors, and seasonal activities.
 Students will check out 1 to 2 books weekly and return the books the following week.
 Books checked out for classroom assignments may be kept for a longer time.

-Students in Grades 1-5 are exposed to Spanish for thirty minutes every week.
+Students in Grades K-5 are exposed to Spanish for thirty minutes every week.
 These classes provide exciting learning materials that enable the curriculum to be rich and varied.
 The students learn about Spanish language and Hispanic culture using thematic vocabulary units, conversation, dance, music, art, games, educational movies, crafts, geographical exercises, bilingual books, computer programs and power point presentations.

 Students in the elementary grades will meet for Science Lab every other week throughout the school year.
 During this time, they will explore a variety of science topics, while engaging in a variety of "hands on" experiences.
 Our activities are STEM focused - designed to provide students with enriching experiences in the areas of Science, Technology, Engineering, and Math.